 Also, in November 2017 and on behalf of the Government, the Authority entered into a second professional services contract to coordinate recovery efforts.
 The competitive bid contract was for a term of five (5) years following the effective date of the contract and may be extended in two (2) two-year increments for a maximum term of nine (9) years.
 Compensation under the agreement was capped at \$15.0 million annually including out-of-pocket expenses.
 In April 2018, the contract was amended to increase the compensation amount to \$50.0 million annually, retroactive to November 2017.
 The increase is described in the amendment as due to an increase in the demands of the Government's aggressive campaign to identify, access, secure and manage a larger percentage of the available federal resources and funding from FEMA and other federal agencies.
 In September 2018, the contract was amended a second time to increase the compensation amount to \$80.0 million annually, retroactive to November 30, 2017.
 The increase is described in the amendment as due to the exhaustion of the \$50.0 million, and the continuing aggressive campaign to obtain federal funding following the hurricanes.
-Also see Note 20.
-For the year ended September 30, 2018, the amount due from the Government related to this contract was \$10,676,898; additionally, the total amount due to the disaster recovery consultants related to this contract was \$40,784,331 and reflected as noncurrent accrued expenses in the Statement of Net Position.
+In December 2018, the contract was amended a third time to increase the contract amount temporarily to \$85.0 million through November 30, 2018.
+Effective December 1, 2018, the contract amount returned to the \$80.0 million as specified in the second amendment.